Helping move our industry towards a circular economy

 We recognise that the plastic waste challenge will only be solved by global collaboration between companies, national and local governments, multinational organisations, the recycling industry and consumers.
 For each of our workstreams, we have partnered with key organisations who are also actively working towards finding solutions in these different areas.

-The Coalition aims to bring unique value to the existing efforts against plastic waste through the CGF’s emphasis on retailer-manufacturer collaboration and action-oriented focus.
-To this end, the Coalition is looking to partner with key organisations across different geographies to build on the work that is already being done and avoid duplication.
+We aim to bring unique value to the existing efforts against plastic waste through the CGF’s emphasis on retailer-manufacturer collaboration and action-oriented focus.
+We are continuing to look to partner with key organisations across different geographies to build on the work that is already being done, avoid duplication and support local work around the world accelerating progress towards a circular economy.